 Santa Fe is ripe with organic eating opportunities.
 Some of these natural eateries focus on health.
 Body Cafe, which features an organic-centered menu, is part of a health emporium that also includes a yoga studio and spa.
 In addition to the natural meals, the cafe serves organic beer, wine and sake.
 ZIA Diner, meanwhile, offers grass-fed beef and other locally sourced, organic ingredients.
-Another organic standout and local favorite is Tree House Pastry Shop and Cafe.
-The owner's fresh-and-local philosophy means that organic ingredients, which come from nearby farms, are the backbone of Tree House's kitchen.

 Other small eateries have helped to create a surprisingly diverse and exciting scene for vacationing foodies.
 The small Pasqual's Cafe serves ice cream and baked goods that are made in-house.
 This is yet another kitchen that focuses on using natural and organic products.
 Vinaigrette features a salad-based menu that boasts fresh produce grown, in large part, at a local farm run by the restaurant's owner.
 The farm's greenhouse keeps the kitchen stocked during the colder months.

 The Santa Fe Farmers Market is one of the more vibrant markets in the Southwest.
 It features locally grown foods and artisanal products.
 The market’s vendors go well beyond edibles, however, selling a variety of handmade goods, from guitars and pottery to jewelry and ornamental hand-blown glass.